denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 0 directories, 4 files
 ```

-Generated Java sources will contain bare minimum code necessary to invoke the C _printf_ function, a descriptor and a method handle:
+Generated Java sources will contain the bare minimum code necessary to invoke the C _printf_ function, a descriptor, and a method handle:
 ```java
 class constants$0 {